demianseiler/list-tronic-api/README.md

 ## Goals
 This project is being created for many reasons.
--- First to reinforce and update existing knowledge
+- First to reinforce and update existing knowledge
--- To create a portfolio piece for future employment.
+- To create a portfolio piece for future employment
+- Use as a grounds to develop new ideas around chat and chat bots